Let’s start this AWS vs. Azure comparrison by taking a quick look at how the two cloud providers explain their cloud service offerings:

-Let’s break those down a bit…
+Let’s break these down a bit…

 Both of these explanations are quite similar once you get past all of the fancy words.
 However, there are some clues into how each company operates.
-Azure focuses on developers, IT professionals, and its global network of data centers, while AWS makes sure to point out its security and millions of current customers.
+Azure focuses on developers, IT professionals, and its global network of data centers, while AWS makes sure to point out its cloud security and millions of current customers.

 - Compute instances